 In December 1992, the Southern Association of Colleges and Schools Commission on Colleges granted accreditation to Sullivan's baccalaureate program, giving it the same baccalaureate accreditations as enjoyed by major colleges and universities in the eleven-state southern region.
 In 1994, that level of collegiate accreditation was extended through the year 2006.
-Then in January 2006, accreditation was extended through 2016.
+Most recently, in December 2015, accreditation was extended through 2025.

 In the fall of 1995, Sullivan's Lexington and Ft.
 Knox campuses were approved to offer baccalaureate degrees, furthering the University's strong commitment of providing students with quality career education.
-In 1997, the University initiated a graduate school offering the Master of Business Administration (MBA) degree at its main campus in
+In 1997, the University initiated a graduate school offering the Master of Business Administration (M.B.A.) degree at its main campus in Louisville.

-Louisville.
 Sullivan University had now grown to become Kentucky's largest independent university.